EPCCed/dirac-docs/docs/tursa-user-guide/connecting.md

 denied (publickey)`.
 If you enter your passphrase correctly, but still see this error message, please consider the advice under *SSH key* above.

-The equivalent information can be obtained in PuTTY by enabling all logging in settings.